kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 in Hadoop or Spark clusters.

 As with any batch-level error, the appender will try again.
-There will be no message loss unless the error happens so frequently that the appender consumes its entire message queue (which is extremely unlikely, as any given process is likely to win the race).
+There will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as any given process is likely to win the race).
 However, prior to release 2.0.1, the appender would report this exception as an error, which was distracting.

 Since the 2.0.1 release, this exception is handled by retrying the batch after a short delay, without requeueing the messages.
 It does not report an error, although it does track the number of retries